This brief tutorial shows students and new users how to protect user privacy by disabling Windows 10 recent files in Quick access.

 To disable to Recent files in File Explorer follow the steps below:

-Step 1: Logon to Windows 10 and open file Explorer
+Step 1: Windows 10 file Explorer

 The first step is to logon to your Windows 10 machine and open File Explorer.
 File Explorer is accessed from the folder icon next to the start button on the bottom task bar.